aospapp/aosp/external/curl/docs/BUGS.md

 ## What happens on first filing

- When a new issue is posted in the issue tracker or on the mailing list, the team of developers first need to see the report.
+ When a new issue is posted in the issue tracker or on the mailing list, the team of developers first needs to see the report.
 Maybe they took the day off, maybe they are off in the woods hunting.
 Have patience.
 Allow at least a few days before expecting someone to have responded.

- In the issue tracker you can expect that some labels will be set on the issue to help categorize it.
+ In the issue tracker, you can expect that some labels will be set on the issue to help categorize it.

 ## First response